US dollar rate has steadied in the Iraqi markets - Shafaq News

 US dollar rate has steadied in the Iraqi markets

-Shafaq News/ The exchange rates оf the US Dollar against the Iraqi dinar stabilized іn Baghdad and Erbil.
+Shafaq News/ On Saturday, the exchange rates оf the US Dollar against the Iraqi dinar stabilized іn Baghdad and Erbil.

-Our correspondent noted selling prices at currency exchange stores іn Baghdad, with the selling rate at 148,000 dinars for every 100 dollars, while the buying rate was 146,000 dinars.
+Our correspondent noted that the selling prices at currency exchange stores іn Baghdad, reached 148,750 dinars for every 100 dollars, while the buying rate was 146,750 dinars.